Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Source: National Association of Manufacturers

 • Over the past two decades, manufacturing productivity gains have been double that of other economic sectors.
-These gains have helped Americans to compete and keep our wages high.
+These gains have helped Americans compete and keep our wages high.

 Source: National Association of Manufacturers